 § 7051.
-Venue
+Venue in case of domiciliary

-7051. (a) If the decedent was domiciled in this state at the time of death, the proper county for proceedings under this division is the county in which the decedent resided, regardless of where the decedent died.
+7051.
+If the decedent was domiciled in this state at the time of death, the proper county for proceedings under this division is the county in which the decedent was domiciled, regardless of where the decedent died.